Hip Labral Reconstruction

 What is Hip Labral Reconstruction?

 Hip labral reconstruction is a surgical procedure designed to restore the labrum, which is a ring of cartilage that lines the hip socket providing stability to the hip joint.
 Hip labral reconstruction may be indicated for cases where the labrum is too damaged for a hip labral repair.
 This may be due to conditions like femoroacetabular impingement (FAI), previous injury, or degeneration.
 Labral reconstruction uses either your own or donor graft tissue to replace the damaged labrum that is not amendable for repair.
-This procedure can help restore normal joint mechanics, alleviate pain, and improve function
+This procedure can help restore normal joint mechanics, alleviate pain, and improve function.

-Why is Labral Reconstruction Needed?
+Why is Hip Labral Reconstruction Needed?

 Labral tears that cannot be repaired or are associated with significant damage may be indicated for a labral reconstruction.
 Labral reconstructions are more common after revision hip arthroscopy procedures.
 If left untreated, these tears can increase the risk of osteoarthritis.
 Labral reconstruction aims to restore the function of the labrum, ensuring the smooth movement of the hip and preserving the joint’s long-term health.